Searches for Long-Lived Particles at the Future FCC-ee: Experimental Outlook

 Furthermore, for $Z \to N \nu_\ell$ decays, the two-body $Z$ decay kinematics results in a mono-chromatic HNL.

 Therefore, even in cases where a full, final-state reconstruction is not possible, a simultaneous measurement of the decay path and of the time-of-flight provides a determination of both the mass and proper decay time on an event-by-event basis.
-A detailed simulation of the process is thus of great interest to understanding how much statistics will be required, first to establish the existence of the new particle, and then to establish the possible existence of a lepton number violating process (Majorana vs Dirac nature).
-This will also lead to the identification of specific detector requirements to optimize the discovery potential.
+A detailed simulation of the process is thus of great interest to understanding how much statistics are required, first to establish the existence of the new particle, and then to establish the possible existence of a lepton number violating process (Majorana vs Dirac nature).
+This also leads to the identification of specific detector requirements to optimize the discovery potential.

 \FloatBarrier